twpayne/chezmoi/assets/chezmoi.io/docs/reference/configuration-file/index.md

 used.

-In most installations, the config file will be read from `~/.config/chezmoi/chezmoi.<format>`, where `<format>` is one of `json`, `toml`, or `yaml`.
+In most installations, the config file will be read from `~/.config/chezmoi/chezmoi.$FORMAT`, where `$FORMAT` is one of `json`, `toml`, or `yaml`.
 The config file can be set explicitly with the `--config` command line option.
 By default, the format is detected based on the extension of the config file name, but can be overridden with the `--config-format` command line option.

 ## Examples